Researchers respond to the National Maternity and Neonatal Investigation report

 Sono-breech is a NIHR Health Technology Assessment project led by Imperial College London and supported by Cardiff's Centre for Trials Research: NIHR152029 - Diagnostic accuracy of handheld ultrasound at 36 weeks of gestation to determine fetal presentation.

-The Research for Equitable Antenatal Care and Health (REACH) Pregnancy Circles study is the largest randomized controlled trial of group antenatal care undertaken internationally to date, and is the first to take place in the NHS.
-It aims to explore whether group antenatal care can improve the outcomes and the wellbeing of mothers and babies.
-Following a pause in trial recruitment due to the Covid-19 pandemic, the trial has now been extended until January 2024.
+The Research for Equitable Antenatal Care and Health (REACH) Pregnancy Circles study (2014-2024) is a NIHR funded randomised controlled trial of group antenatal care, and is the first to take place in the NHS.
+It explored whether group antenatal care can improve the outcomes and the wellbeing of mothers and babies.
+Lead: Professor Angela Harden and Professor Christine McCourt

 The NIHR funded SNAP2 programme, focused on self-management of blood pressure postnatally for women with high blood pressure, commenced in May 2022.
 It follows on the BUMP programme, which is now completed.
 The BUMP programme, also funded by the National Institute for Health Research and led by Professor Richard McManus at the University of Oxford, investigated whether giving pregnant women the means to monitor their own blood pressure and urine safely from home, in addition to the usual clinic monitoring, can result in an earlier diagnosis of raised blood pressure and pre-eclampsia.
 It also investigated the acceptability and practicality of this approach from women’s and professionals’ viewpoints and any impact on women’s experiences of their pregnancy.
 The trials found that self-monitoring was safe but did not lead to an improvement in clinic detection of blood pressure: